Hartford Family Winery

 Winemaker Jeff Stewart

 “My summer in France was really my first experience with wine as part of the family meal.
 I was fascinated with the lifestyle and the importance of wine in that culture,” says Jeff.
-“I knew I wanted to pursue a career in science and after several conversations with my high school chemistry teacher, I was soon enrolled in the Viticulture and Enology program at U.C.
-Davis.
-The idea of combining agriculture, science and the creativity of making wine, something celebrated and revered in many cultures for thousands of years, was mesmerizing.”
+“I knew I wanted to pursue a career in science and, after several conversations with my high school chemistry teacher, I was soon enrolled in the Viticulture and Enology program at U.C.
+Davis.”